camunda/camunda-bpm-platform/clients/java/README.md

 StringValue stringValue = Variables.stringValue("transientVariable", true);
 ```
 ### Logging
 The client uses SLF4J for logging.
-Since handlers are not invoked in the main thread it is sensible to enable logging
+Since handlers are not invoked in the main thread it makes sense to enable the logging
 and be reported about the following situations:

 * External Tasks could not be fetched and locked successfully